DerpyMissile/haosoldboomergame/README.md

 # thomasnewboomergame
 RoseHack 2023
-DO NOT PLAY THE .EXE THE BUILD IS BROKEN
+DO NOT PLAY THE .EXE THE BUILD IS BROKEN.
+Instead, play the game directly in Unity for the best viewing experience :D